-The approach taken by RAC-IMA is based on short (1-2yrs, 20%), medium (2-4yrs,40%) and long-term (4-6 yrs, 60%) for implementation of the RAC-IMA strategy.
+RAC-IMA's approach is based on a short (1-2yrs), medium (4yrs) and long-term (6) implementation of the strategy.
+The production of this strategy is ongoing and requires alignment with of IMA's current Strategic Plan 2019- 2024.

-A biennial work plan will be developed and projects will be based on the strategic research areas of the CEP Strategy.
-RAC IMA will continue to contribute to in-kind contributions in small scaled funded projects with UNEP CAR/UNEP and will seek grant funding from other sources.
+In the short term RAC-IMA will implement a phased approach to involve key staff based on a 10-20% time spent on project at national and regional basis for RAC Activities.
+A biennial work plan will be developed and project to be done will be based on the strategic research areas of the CEP Strategy.
+RAC IMA will continue to make in-kind contributions to projects under Small Scale Funding Agreement (SSFA) m, with UNEP CAR/UNEP and will seek grant funding from other sources.